newubuntu/JSONdb/readme.md

 # 	JSONdb
 JSONdb is a noSQL database written entirely in PHP.

 The idea of JSONdb came up when I wanted to create a site with dynamic content one weekend.
-The problem was that the computer I was sat at did have Apache and PHP, but no DB software.
+The problem was that the computer I was sat at did have Apache and PHP, but no DB software or internet.
 Well, I thought, I'll just have to save the data in plain text in an ordinary looking file.
 After dabbeling with delimiters and basically just made a bulky CSV reader I thought of using JSON to serialize my data.
 This proved to be a good enough idea that I thought to share it with you guys.
 This is really nothing special, but I thought it might be usefull for someone somewhere.

 ## How to use